Find therapists who specialize in helping clients manage anxiety:

 Therapy: Find a therapist who can help you navigate your anxiety with proven tools and techniques.
 (See more tips below on selecting a therapist for anxiety.)

-Yoga for anxiety: Certain classes and poses are designed to reduce anxiety.
+Yoga for anxiety: Certain yoga classes and poses are especially beneficial for anxiety.

 Breathing exercises: Try the 4-7-8 exercise to quell anxieties as they arise.

 Exercise: Studies show that aerobic activity can prevent panic disorders from recurring.

 Check-ups: Stay up-to-date on medical appointments, including your annual wellness visit with your primary care physician.
 She or he can help you rule out any physical conditions with symptoms that are similar to anxiety (e.g., anemia, overactive thyroid, etc.).

 What should I look for in a therapist for anxiety?

 Look for a therapist who has a specialty in treating anxiety

 Most therapists are equipped to treat anxiety, but their approaches differ.
 Use the links below to learn more about approaches, or ask the therapist on your initial call what a typical session for anxiety with them looks like.